 Types of Depression

-There are various kinds of depressive disorder.
+There are various kinds of depressive disorders.
 Some of them are as follows:

 - Seasonal affective disorder (SAD) – Affects people during the winter or colder months.
 It may cause people to become isolated, spending less time with loved ones and friends.
 Also, SAD can result in excessive sleepiness.